ViewComponent/view_component/docs/api.md

 To fix this issue, pass a value.

+### `ReservedPluralSlotNameError`

+COMPONENT_CLASS_NAME declares a slot named SLOT_NAME, which is a reserved word in the ViewComponent framework.

+To fix this issue, choose a different name.

 ### `TranslateCalledBeforeRenderError`

 `#translate` can't be used during initialization as it depends on the view context that only exists once a ViewComponent is passed to the Rails render pipeline.